LukasBommes/rtsp-streamsync/readme.md

 ## Quickstart

+A Dockerfile is provided that sets up the environment and allows to run a test script for the Stream-Synchronizer.

-Stream-Synchronizer depends on the [H.264 Motion Vector Capture](https://github.com/LukasBommes/sfmt-videocap) library.
-The latest stable version is automatically pulled and installed in the provided Dockerfile.
+Stream-Synchronizer depends on the [H.264 Motion Vector Capture](https://github.com/LukasBommes/sfmt-videocap) library which is automatically pulled and installed in the provided Dockerfile.

 To install the sfmt-streamsync module simply build the Docker image with
 ```